aisamanra/s-cargot/README.md

 Common Lisp (**in progresss**), Scheme (**in progress**), the [Rivest internet-draft](http://people.csail.mit.edu/rivest/Sexp.txt) (**in progress**), and Clojure (**in progress**).

+S-Cargot does _not_ aim to be the fastest or most efficient s-expression library.
+If you need speed, then it would probably be best to roll your own [AttoParsec]() parser.
+Wherever there's a choice, S-Cargot errs on the side of maximum flexibility, which means that it should be easy to plug together components to understand various existing flavors of s-expressions or to extend it in various ways to accomodate new flavors.

 The central way of interacting with the S-Cargot library is by creating and modifying a _spec_, which is a value that represents a given